h8d13/ZazuLago-VM/README.md

 Create a d folder for your isos.
 Create a c folder for your disk.

-Launch the script and type: `rdisk`
+Launch the script and type: `rdisk`.
 This creates a 60GB disk and exits.
 Launch the script again and `brick` this boots the ISO, when done with install you can close the Qemu window.

 It will open again!
-Normal because we want to be on the disk instead of ISO after initial-install.
+We want to be on the disk instead of ISO after initial-install.
 This let's you do post-install basics.

 Finally, now you can use these options or just any input to skip and run the normal encryption/decryption mechanisms.